julianomeinen/encryptor/README.md

 ## Additional Options

-It can be used with AWS PHP-SDK to retrieve the secret key with AWS KMS using a cryptographic hash:
+It can be used with AWS PHP-SDK to retrieve the secret key with AWS KMS using a cryptographic hash.
+Environment variables can be used to increase security and avoid hard-coded secrets.

 ```
 'components' => [